Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 Chilli is probably the most widely used spice and a proven fish attractor.
 I have used chilli for many years and caught a wide range of fish species, including tench, perch, roach, bream, chub, barbel, and carp.

 Fishing with Chilli powder is a very effective addition to any particles.
-It’s best to add the powder to a little warm water, stir it well and then pour the mix into your sweetcorn, hemp, and other pulses.
-If you prepare the night before you go fishing, the long soak will make the particles much more flavoursome.
+For the best results, add the powder to around 50ml of warm water, stir it well and then pour the mix into your sweetcorn, hemp, and other pulses.
+If you prepare the mix the night before you go fishing, the long soak will help infuse the particles, making them more flavoursome.

 Chilli can be used in any form of fishing bait.
 In groundbaits, boilie mixes, stick mixes, particle mixes, or spod mixes.